Hanbing1999/DopaClust/README.md

 </tr>
 </table>

-### 4. k-means clustering of extracellular waveforms and firing patterns from pDA and non-pDA clusters
+### 4. Validation: k-means clustering of extracellular waveforms and firing patterns from pDA and non-pDA clusters
 <img src="Thesis_report/Figures/classification.png" alt="Work flow" width="400">
 (A) Normalized waveforms for units from pDA (green) and non-pDA (red) clusters (n=243 in the pDA cluster; n = 77 in the non-pDA cluster).
 (B) Normalized log inter-spike intervals (ISIs) of representative neurons from the pDA cluster and the non-pDA cluster.
 Two thresholds define the burst and pause thresholds.